 For the Pharaohs of Ancient Egypt, the looting of their tombs was a big problem.
 Pharaohs of the day were buried with all sorts of valuables and this in turn made them a big target.

-In Luxor, mortuary temples became common because the Pharaohs, while wanting to keep the location of their actual tombs hidden, also wanted the average man to continue to worship them.
+In Luxor, mortuary temples became common place because the Pharaohs, who wanted to keep the location of their actual tombs hidden, also wanted the average man to continue to worship them.

 One of the best kept ones is the Mortuary Temple of Hatshepsut, the longest reigning Queen in Ancient Egypt.

 What is unique about this mortuary temple, aside from its sheer size and location (in a natural bay, nestled into the cliff face that backs onto the Valley of the Kings), is the fact that all the Pharaoh statues depicted were effeminate.